 Created by Danny Gardner (Broadway's Dames at Sea, Radio City Music Hall's New York Spectacular, Parallel Exit,) in collaboration with environmental ecologist Jame McCray.

-The Meanies is currently under construction.
-It will be performed for the first time on March 4, 2017 as part of Super Science Saturday at PS29 in Brooklyn.
+The Meanies is still being developed.
+First drafts of two episodes were performed on March 4, 2017 as part of Super Science Saturday at PS29 in Brooklyn.